learn-co-students/rails-assessment-v-000/README.md

-# Build a CLI RubyGem with External Data
+# Build a Rails App

 ## Overview